 In today’s world, we have new expectations of our media to go beyond informative.
 However, social impact reports are often discussed as a one-size-fits-all template.
 It is seen as a formula for delivering results of hard work within a complex system.
 This does not reflect the new culture of information sharing.

-The purpose of reporting your Impact have many reasons.
+The purpose of reporting your impact is varied.
 Transparency and due diligence require it, as well as other organizations, potential donors, staff and partners need to know.
 The new culture, however, requires a new way of storytelling methods.
 To be able to communicate to the public as well as potential investors and customers, there is a better way of reaching a larger audience than the old fashioned way.

 There are multiple reasons why you share the results of your Impact efforts.
 It is important to put yourself in the shoes of customers, partners and investors to shape what you include in your report.
 This will make it easier align communication and the new culture of information sharing.

 Where are they (scrolling) for impact reports?